-Where the substrate temperature during application is likely to exceed 40 $^{\circ}$ C, it is recommended to apply thin coats at WFT 600-700 μ m.
+Where the substrate temperature during application is likely to exceed 40 $^{\circ}$ C or is in direct sunlight, it is recommended to apply a thinner first coat at 400 μ m, followed by subsequent coats at 600-700 μ m.
 Allow to dry as per recommended minimum drying time between coats mentioned in the product technical data sheet.
 Apply further coats to build up the DFT to the specified thickness as per loading table/project specification.
-Wherever possible during application and drying, coated steel to be kept in dry, shaded areas to minimise surface drying defects.
+Wherever possible during application and drying, coated steel is to be kept in dry, shaded areas to minimise surface drying defects.